 For those interested in joining Biglaw, admission to a T14 school is likely your best chance to fulfill this goal.
 The majority of these firms only hire Ivy League graduates from T14 schools.

-While getting into a T14 law school will make it easier for you to land your dream legal career, you can still achieve your goals by attending a lower-ranked school!
+While getting into a T14 law school will make it easier to land your dream legal career, you can still achieve your goals by attending a lower-ranked school!
 You may just have to become a more attractive candidate in other ways, such as experience, grades, or excellent connections.

 Top law schools may be located very far from you!
 For those of you who get homesick easily, moving states may not be ideal for you and can make getting your JD even more difficult.